Assistive Listening Devices (ALDs) - radio aids and proprietary remote microphone systems - optimising listening opportunities

 Use in everyday life

-Radio aids can be very useful in everyday life.
-Deaf CYP often find themselves in difficult listening environments eg horse riding, bike riding, the car, supermarket, music and drama rehearsals, listening to music, phone, TV, restaurant, cafe, the park.
+Assistive listening technology can be very useful in everyday life, including access to online gaming and other media content.
+Deaf CYP often find themselves in difficult listening environments eg toddlers in pushchairs, horse riding, bike riding, the car, supermarket, music and drama rehearsals, listening to music, phone, TV, restaurant, cafe, the park.

 Top tips